-- Cushing syndrome caused by a tumor in the adrenal gland, the pituitary gland, or somewhere else in the body that releases a hormone called ACTH
+- A type of Cushing syndrome caused by a tumor in the adrenal gland that produces cortisol

 - Severe physical or emotional stress

-Lower than normal levels of 17-OHCS may indicate:
+A lower than normal level of 17-OHCS may indicate:

 - Adrenal glands are not producing enough of their hormones

 - Pituitary gland is not producing enough of its hormones

 - Previous surgery to remove the adrenal gland